Colonial Nigeria: Commerce

 The Niger Delta and Calabar, which once had been known for the export of slaves, became notable for the export of palm oil.
 The Delta streams were called "oil rivers".
 The basic economic units in each town were "houses", family-operated entities that engendered loyalty for its employees.
 A "house" included the extended family of the trader, including retainers and slaves.
-As its head, the master trader taxed other traders who were members of his "house"; he maintained a war vessel, a large dugout canoe that could hold several tons of cargo and dozens of crew, for the defense of the harbor.
+As its head, the master trader taxed other traders who were members of his "house"; he maintained a war vessel, a large dugout canoe that could hold several tons of cargo and dozens of crews, for the defense of the harbor.
 Whenever a trader had become successful enough to keep a war canoe, he was expected to form his own "house".
 Economic competition among these "houses" was so fierce that trade often erupted into an armed battle between the crews of the large canoes.

-Because of the hazards of climate and tropical diseases for Europeans and the absence of any centralized authorities on the mainland responsive to their interests, European merchants moored their ships outside harbours or in the delta, and used the ships as trading stations and warehouses.
+Because of the hazards of climate and tropical diseases for Europeans and the absence of any centralized authorities on the mainland responsive to their interests, European merchants moored their ships outside harbours or in the delta and used the ships as trading stations and warehouses.
 In time, they built depots onshore and eventually moved up the Niger River to establish stations in the interior.
 An example was that at Onitsha, where they could bargain directly with local suppliers and purchase products likely to turn a profit.

 Some European traders switched to legitimate business only when the commerce in slaves became too hazardous.
 The traders suffered from the risks of their position and believed they were at the mercy of the coastal rulers, whom they considered unpredictable.
 Accordingly, as the volume of trade increased, merchants requested that the Government of the United Kingdom appoint a consul to cover the region.
 Consequently, in 1849, John Beecroft was accredited as consul for the bights of Benin and Biafra, a jurisdiction stretching from Dahomey to Cameroon.
 Beecroft was the British representative to Fernando Po, where the African Slave Trade Patrol of the Royal Navy was stationed.

 In 1850, the British created a "Court of Equity" at Bonny, overseen by Beecroft, which would deal with trade disputes.
 Another court was established in 1856 at Calabar, based on an agreement with local Efik traders which prohibited them from interfering with British merchants.
 These courts contained majorities British members and represented a new level of presumptive British sovereignty in the Bight of Biafra.